phymbert/spark-search/README.md

 * Switch to multi modules build: core, sql, examples, benchmark
 * Improve the github build with running examples against a spark cluster in docker
 * Improve licence header checking
+* Lineage works the same on all DAG Scheduler: SearchIndexRDD computes zipped index per partition for the next consumer

 ##### v0.1.5
 * Fix SearchRDD#searchDropDuplicate method